spahrenk/CV/SPA_CV.md

 * My main project was development of a heat-pump-water-heater simulation [library](https://github.com/bigladder/HPWHsim) used by the California Energy Commission for compliance calculations.
 I generalized and restructured large segments of the code, with emphasis on physical rigor, while maintaining hundreds of unit and function tests.
 I implemented a formal data representation to allow external entry of manufacturer models as JSON.
 I added independently an interactive suite of graphical analysis apps using [Plotly Dash](https://plotly.com/), used to refine simulation parameters for new manufacturer models, and created a header-only [library](https://github.com/SPAhrenTech/unity) for a physical-units agnostic API.

-* I created a [data-conversion library](https://github.com/bigladder/CUACToolMiner) for users of the legacy California Utility Allowance Calculator Access databases to export data as .csv.
+* I created a [data-conversion library](https://github.com/bigladder/CUACToolMiner) for users of the legacy California Utility Allowance Calculator Access databases to extract data via SQL.

 * I added load-groups and other requested features to an [energy-resilience simulation](https://github.com/bigladder/erin) library, used for catastrophic analysis of large-scale installations (e.g., military bases, universities).